 So many questions come to mind when you think about what would happen if your dog bit someone.
-What do I do to stop my dog?
-Is everyone ok?
+“What do I do to stop my dog?
+Is everyone okay?
 Do I need to call for help?
 Do I report the incident to someone?
 Could I get sued?”

 Seek Medical Attention

 Swap Contact Information

 Give your contact information to the victim.
 In some jurisdictions, this is required.
 So be sure to give the victim your name, address, phone number, etc. On a related note, you should also get the victim’s information and any witnesses.

 A few days or weeks after the attack, contact the victim and check in to see how they are doing.
 Show that you genuinely care about their recovery.
 However, be careful of what you say because it could come back to bite you in the rear (pun intended)!
 Remember that there is still a chance that you and your dog will face criminal charges or a civil lawsuit.